-GYM UNIFORMS 1-8
+GYM UNIFORMS

-- Regulation tee shirts with logo and gym shorts with logo are worn during warm weather. - Sweatpants with logo and crewneck sweatshirts with logo are worn during cold weather. - White or black sneakers and white crew socks are to be worn with the gym suit.
-(No no-show socks are to be worn.) - All gym shorts for all students may NOT be more than two (2) inches above the knee and must be loose fitting.
+Regulation school logo tee shirts and gym/basketball shorts with logo must be worn by students in Grades 1-8 for gym classes.
+These must be ordered through Lil Darling Uniform Shoppe.
+Sweatpants and crewneck sweatshirts worn for gym classes by Grades 1-8 during cold weather must be navy blue and must have the school logo.
+These must be ordered from Lil Darling Uniform Shoppe.
+Hooded sweatshirts are not allowed.
+Gym clothing with other logos is unacceptable.
+White or black sneakers and only white crew socks are worn with the gym suit.
+No golf socks, no-show or low-rise socks and no logos, stripes, or trim on socks throughout the entire school year.
+All gym shorts for all students may NOT be more than two (2) inches above the knee and must be loose fitting.